Pain Management Electives and Selectives

 - Identify the referral issues encountered by patients seeking admission to the Pain Clinic

-- Explain utility of other specialties such as primary care, surgery, neurology, PM&R, psychiatry/psychology, addiction medicine.
+- Explain the utility of other specialties, such as primary care, surgery, neurology, PM&R, psychiatry/psychology and addiction medicine

 Resources/Textbook: Literature as per clerkship director(s) and preceptor(s).